Thanks to COVID-related issues, some Disney resorts are closed.

 All transport to theme parks and water parks is via bus.
 Disney Springs is accessible by both boat and bus.
 The resort itself is massive, and some rooms are a hike from the main services, and others from the main pool…some from both.

 There’s no special kid appeal at Riverside compared to that at Caribbean Beach, and no special adult appeal compared to that at Coronado Springs and French Quarter.
 But even so, Riverside is for some reason likely the best-loved, most frequently recommended, and most loyally defended of all the moderate resorts.

 There are three very different room types at Riverside.
 All are about the same size as those at the other traditional moderates, about 314 square feet, and all come with a table and two chairs, a dresser/TV/mini-fridge combo, coffee-maker, hair-dryer, and a divided, family-friendly bath.
 In the bath, the two sinks and closet/dressing area are shielded from the sleeping part of the room by a curtain, and the tub and toilet have their own room.
 The two story buildings in Alligator Bayou have no elevators, but the taller Magnolia Bend buildings do.
 No rooms have balconies.
 All rooms are accessed from exterior corridors.

-A room refurb project is complete in Alligator Bayou, and in the standard room part of Magnolia Bend, and should be in the Magnolia Bend Royal Rooms by mid-2020.
+A room refurb project is complete in Alligator Bayou, and in the standard room part of Magnolia Bend.
+There’s no word yet on the completion of the Magnolia Bend refurb.
 My Magnolia Bend floor plans and room photos are of not-yet refurbed rooms.